dotnet/csharplang/proposals/csharp-10.0/lambda-improvements.md

 A method group has a natural type if the method group contains a single method.

-_A method group might refer to extension methods.
+A method group might refer to extension methods.
 Normally method group resolution searches for extension methods lazily, only iterating through successive namespace scopes until extension methods are found that match the target type.
-But to determine that a method group contains a single method the compiler may need to search all namespace scopes.
-To minimize unnecessary binding, perhaps natural type should be calculated only in cases where there is no target type - that is, only calculate the natural type in cases where it is needed._
+But to determine the natural type will require searching all namespace scopes. _To minimize unnecessary binding, perhaps natural type should be calculated only in cases where there is no target type - that is, only calculate the natural type in cases where it is needed._

 The delegate type for the lambda or method group and parameter types `P1, ..., Pn` and return type `R` is:
 - if any parameter or return value is not by value, or there are more than 16 parameters, or any of the parameter types or return are not valid type arguments (say, `(int* p) => { }`), then the delegate is a synthesized `internal` anonymous delegate type with signature that matches the lambda or method group, and with parameter names `arg1, ..., argn` or `arg` if a single parameter;